permutationlock/path_coloring_bgl/src/path_coloring/README.md

 ### Output

- The *color_map* has been assigned such that it represents a valid path 3-coloring of the vertices of subgraph of *graph* bounded by the cycle *p_0...p_nq_0...q_m* using the three colors *c_0*, *c_1*, and *c_2*.
+ The *color_map* has been assigned such that it represents a valid path 3-coloring of the vertices of the subgraph bounded by the cycle *p_0...p_nq_0...q_m* using the three colors *c_0*, *c_1*, and *c_2*.

 ### Time Complexity